 What are MOQ, SPQ, and MPQ in Garment Industry?

-What are MOQ, SPQ, and MPQ?
+What are MOQ, SPQ, and MPQ in Garment Manufacturing?

 MOQ (Minimum Order Quantity)

-- Ask: “MOQ is per style or per color?”
-A quote that says “MOQ 300” might secretly mean 300 per color, not 300 total.
+- Buyer Tip: Always ask if the MOQ is per style or per color.
+“MOQ 300” might secretly mean 300 per color, significantly increasing your total investment.

 SPQ (Standard Pack Quantity)